Marketing Professor | Researcher | Writer

 Before Auburn, I earned my teaching stripes at Ohio University (2013-2022) and the University of Alabama (2009-2013).

-In 2023 and 2024, I taught in Madrid, Spain, as part of the Business Minor Study Abroad Program.
-Students spend 6 weeks in Milan taking accounting and finance, then head to Madrid for marketing and management.
-These 90 non-business majors are future engineers, nurses, doctors, lawyers, and moreβmaking it incredibly fun to teach.
+Every year Colin heads to Milan or Madrid as a part of the Business Minor Study Abroad Program.
+These non-business majors are future engineers, nurses, doctors, lawyers, and more—making it incredibly fun to teach.

 As Director of the Global Consulting Program (2016-2022), I led transformative international experiences where students worked on real-world business consulting projects in partnership with local universities and companies.
 Programs included Belgium, Brazil, Germany, Italy, Spain, Turkey, and Greece.